openshift/ansible-service-broker/docs/proposals/proposal-template.md

 ## Work Items
 A list of items that you plan to implement.
-You don't have to follow it exactly during implementation, but it's good to compact all the details about the spec into a series of steps that anyone can follow.
+You don't have to follow it exactly during implementation, but it's good to compact all the details about the proposal into a series of steps that anyone can follow.

 example:
  - Add a new pkg SpeedUpBindings